zackyfachrur/zackyfachrur/README.md

 <p align="left">As a student, I am currently pursuing an undergraduate education in the field of Information
 Systems.
-During my studies, I have been passionate about programming, actively developing desktop applications and websites, and contributing to various website projects.</p>
+During my studies, I have been passionate about programming, actively developing desktop applications, websites applications, and contributing to various website projects.</p>

 ###